Charmi-Daftari/The-Sparks-Foundation-DataScience-Tasks/README.md

 * This is a simple linear regression task as it involves just 2 variables.
 * What will be the predicted score if a student studies for 9.25 hrs/ day?

+#### Task 2 - Prediction using Unsupervised ML
+Provided dataset: 'Iris.csv'

+* Predict the optimum number of clusters and represent it visually.

 #### Task 3 - Prediction using Decision Tree Algorithm
 Provided dataset: 'Iris.csv'